AlistairDriscoll/wafflehut/DEPLOYMENT.md

 ![Reveal config vars](documentation/deployment/reveal-config.png)

 Then you need to add three.
 Firstly type in DISABLE_COLLECTSTATIC on the right column and set the value to 1 on the left.
 Then put the values of your env.py file in also with 'DATABASE_URL' and 'SECRET_KEY' to the left and their values to the right.
+Lastly do the same with your cloudinary key-value pair.

 ![Config vars](documentation/deployment/config-vars.png)